autistic-symposium/searcher-cowswap-py/README.md

 #### Surplus

-For multiple execution paths (liqudity sources), we choose the best solution by maximizing the *surplus* of an order:
+For multiple execution paths (liquidity sources), we choose the best solution by maximizing the *surplus* of an order:

 ```
 surplus = exec_buy_amount  - exec_sell_amount / limit_price